fonfalleh/playin/Plan.md

 TODO consider highlighting options, consider not storing relative fields when they are copyfields.

-TODO take schema from testcore (fields are added), add to git repo with docker compose and examples
+DONE take schema from testcore (fields are added), add to git repo with docker compose and examples
-TODO rename core to ... playin?
+DONE rename core to ... playin?

 Some fighting with the docker setup...